Alfred Stieglitz: New York and the Camera Club (1891–1901)

 He also continued to take his own photographs.
 Late in 1896, he hand-pulled the photogravures for a first portfolio of his own work, Picturesque Bits of New York and Other Studies.
 He continued to exhibit in shows in Europe and the U.S., and by 1898 he had gained a solid reputation as a photographer.
 He was paid $75 for his favorite print, Winter – Fifth Avenue.

 On September 27, 1898, Stieglitz's daughter, Katherine "Kitty", was born.
 Using Emmy's inheritance, the couple hired a governess, cook and a chambermaid.
 Stieglitz worked at the same pace as before the birth of his daughter, and as a result, the couple predominantly lived separate lives under the same roof.

 In May 1899, Stieglitz was given a one-man exhibition, consisting of eighty-seven prints, at the Camera Club.
 The strain of preparing for this show, coupled with the continuing efforts to produce Camera Notes, took a toll on Stieglitz's health.
-To lessen his burden he brought in his friends Joseph Keiley and Dallet Fugeut, neither of whom were members of the Camera Club, as associate editors of Camera Notes.
+To lessen his burden he brought in his friends Joseph Keiley and Dallet Fuguet, neither of whom were members of the Camera Club, as associate editors of Camera Notes.
 Upset by this intrusion from outsiders, not to mention their own diminishing presence in the Club's publication, many of the older members of the Club began to actively campaign against Stieglitz's editorial authority.
 Stieglitz spent most of 1900 finding ways to outmaneuver these efforts, embroiling him in protracted administrative battles.